shivbandaru/flight-itinerary/README.md

-# API Intro: Determine the flight path of a person (for a given list of routes)
+# API : Determine the flight path of a person (for a given list of routes)

 ## API Endpoints